COVID19StatePolicy/SocialDistancing/data/README.md

 In the dataset "USstatesCov19distancingpolicy.csv", we have updated or added entries for the following states: Arkansas, Illinois, Indiana, Mississippi, New Hampshire, New Jersey, and Rhode Island.

-In both datasets, please refer to "LastUpdatedNotes" for entries with 20201215 and 20201216 under "LastUpdated" for information the updates; if they are new entries, they will not have any notes.
+In both datasets, please refer to "LastUpdatedNotes" for entries with 20201215 and 20201216 under "LastUpdated" for information on the updates; if they are new entries, they will not have any notes.

 ### December 15, 2020 (9:41 am PST)
 _Our apologies for the delayed data update_